mantasu/face-crop-plus/README.md

 ## Features

 Here, some of the main arguments are described that control the behavior of each of the features.
 These arguments can be specified via command line or when initializing the `Cropper` class.
-There are more general arguments that For further details about how the `Cropper` class works, please refer to the documentation.
+For further details about how the `Cropper` class works, please refer to the documentation.

 ### Alignment and Cropping